An updated version of this blog can be found here.

-- the employer can show that it is not reasonably practicable to provide suitable employment;
+- the employer can show that it is not reasonably possible to provide suitable employment;

-- the worker ended their employment with the employer before the compensable injury occurred;
+- the worker already ended their employment with the employer before the injury occurred;

-- the worker resigned from employment after they became unable to work as a result of their compensable injury;
+- the worker terminated the employment after they became unable to work;

 - the employer, worker and ReturnToWorkSA have agreed on alternative employment options; or